Orange County Workers’ Compensation Attorney

 Workplace injuries don’t have to stem from one-time traumatic events to qualify for workers’ compensation.
 Many workers don’t realize that they could be eligible for workers’ compensation due to carpal tunnel syndrome and other repetitive stress injuries (RSIs).
 Carpal tunnel cases are becoming more common as more and more employees perform their jobs behind keyboards.

 It is up to an employer to help prevent the development of carpal tunnel by providing proper equipment, training courses on proper typing techniques, and allowing breaks from work.
 If a doctor recently diagnosed you with carpal tunnel syndrome, consider whether your tasks at work caused or contributed to this injury.
 If you type a lot, use a cash register, push, slice, or press objects without ample rest at work, carpal tunnel may be a work-related injury.

 Factory workers take on unique tasks and functions in the workplace.
 They exist in hazardous work environments that could pose the risk of crush injuries, slip and falls, repetitive motion injuries, and equipment-related harms.
-The most common injuries factory workers suffer include:
+The most common injuries factory workers suffer from workplace accidents include: